Queensland Centre For Gynaecological Cancer

 -

-New blood test could spot ovarian cancer earlier – study launches
+New blood test aims to catch ovarian cancer early

-Diagnosis Recruiting nowThis study is testing a new blood test that looks for tiny particles (called extracellular vesicles) which may help detect ovarian cancer earlier.
-Researchers will collect blood samples from 1,500 postmenopausal women aged 50–74 in Queensland, Australia.
-The goal is to see if the…
+Diagnosis Recruiting nowThis study is testing whether a blood test that looks for tiny particles called extracellular vesicles can help detect ovarian cancer earlier.
+Researchers will collect blood from 1,500 postmenopausal women aged 50-74 in Queensland, Australia.
+The main goal is to see if the test i…

 Phase: NA • Sponsor: Queensland Centre for Gynaecological Cancer • Aim: Diagnosis